 Single-use office parks still dominate the South Shore market, but this month’s decision by Citizens’ Bank to consolidate three local offices in a 100,000-square-foot build-to-suit office building at University Station in Westwood points to the appeal of mixed-use developments.
 Meketa Investments also leased 50,000 square feet of office space at University Station.

-The 2.1-million-square-foot development contains an open-air shopping center, a 350-unit apartment complex and future building sites approved for an office building and hotel.
+The 2.1-million-square-foot development contains an open-air shopping center, a 350-unit apartment complex and future building sites approved for an office building and a hotel.

-“It took some time, but University Station is a great success and Citizens and Meketa’s commitments are positive signs for that market,” said Nat Kessler, a senior vice president at CBRE/New England.
+“It took some time, but University Station is a great success and Citizens’ and Meketa’s commitments are positive signs for that market,” said Nat Kessler, a senior vice president at CBRE/New England.

 In Canton, the new owner of the former Reebok campus is seeking multiple tenants to fill the 518,000 square office building, which was one of the South Shore’s trophy headquarters properties when it opened two decades ago.